TongHan96/GAME/readme.md

 3. **Creating Relatedness Tails Embedding**:
    - This step involves generating relatedness tails embeddings $\tilde{Y}_{rel}$ using all edges, then concatenating them with the main embedding to form the final embedding ($out_dim=768$), $\tilde{Y}$.
 The main embedding efficiently handles similarity tasks, whereas the final embedding addresses more complex relatedness tasks.

-### Decoder Component

-Following the encoder, the decoder processes the shared encoder layer embedding to produce institution-specific embeddings, $\tilde{Y}_i, i \in INSTs$, tailoring the output to particular institutional tasks.
-The decoder's functionality is adapted to the specific objectives of the system, ensuring that institutional embeddings are generated as required.

 ## Implementing the Process